D.7 Classifying Share-Settleable Earn-Out Arrangements

 of control.

-Some entities have determined that the settlement amount
+Some entities have determined that the

-earn-out arrangement is not indexed to the combined
+is not indexed to the combined company’s stock in step 2

-liability.
-Note that these entities reach this
+these entities reach this conclusion without evaluating

-price per share in a change of control of the combined
+the calculation of the price per share in a change of

 Other entities focus on the calculation of price per